Château Prieure Lichine

 The best vintages of Château Prieuré Lichine

-The best wines of Château Prieuré Lichine are the 1945, 19611982 and 2005 vintages.
+The best vintages of Château Prieuré Lichine are 1945, 1961, 1982 and the 2005 vintage.
 The 1929 and 1990 vintages are considered exceptional.

 Food and wine pairings